Posts

 Image

-Grant Road fish market This story is on request from a friend on the fisherwoman I patronize.
+Bright smiles, sharp instincts, and tireless hands—women who keep both tradition and our tables alive This story is on request from a friend on the fisherwoman I patronize.
 This was supposed to be my Sunday Story, but I have advanced it, being Women’s Day today.
 I am seeing them in a new light, as these are women who work hard to make a living.
 Moreover by providing us fresh fish, they satisfy one of our basic needs.
 The respect and regard for them has swelled up on Women’s Day and I fear by tomorrow it may wane off, hence advanced the story to today.
 So if you were expecting an entirely different kind of tryst, I’m afraid you’ll be disappointed.
 As a community essentially from Mumbai for several generations, we give a lot of importance to fish in our food.
 Our regular haunts to the fish market at Grant Road are looked forward to activities.
 We are on first name basis with most of the fisherwoman there.
 They are an extremely friendly lot and are genuinely happy to see us.
-However before you entertain any other thoughts they call us ‘bhau’ or ‘dada’.
-They perch g...
+However befor...

 Image

-Madame Récamier This story is of the unique relationship between Juliette Récamier and Chateaubriand and qualifies as one of the most famous platonic love affairs in French history.
+Madame Récamier—beauty, grace, and a presence that inspired a lifetime of quiet devotion This story is of the unique relationship between Juliette Récamier and Chateaubriand and qualifies as one of the most famous platonic love affairs in French history.
 Their bond, spanning over three decades, was marked by deep affection, intellectual companionship, and unwavering devotion.
 What prompted me to write about is that, when I was young in my twenties, I had read about Madame Récamier from the writings of André Maurois, a French writer.
 I was fascinated by her and even practiced pronouncing her name in French, something like, “muhd-uhm-ray-KAM-yay” .
 Recently something came up when all those memories surfaced.
 Juliette Récamier (1777–1849) was a famous French socialite known for her beauty, wit, and influential literary salon in Paris.
-She attracted some of the greatest thinkers, writers, and politicians of her time, including Chateaubriand, Benjamin Constant, and Madame de Staël.
-Salons were gatherings of like-minded people to discuss art, politics ...
+She attracted some of the greatest thinkers, writers, and politicians of her time, including Chateaubriand, Benjamin Constant, and Madame de Staël....

 Image

-Soona Mahal, Marine Drive Those who have inherited old furniture or stayed in old buildings would surely have come across Art Deco designs.
+Soona Mahal: Not just a style, but a way of seeing—Art Deco woven into everyday life.
+Those who have inherited old furniture or stayed in old buildings would surely have come across Art Deco designs.
 It is a vibrant and eclectic design style that emerged in the 1920s and 1930s with its origins in France.
 As a design movement it lasted up to the 1960s and most likely we would have seen and experienced it, but probably not known it specifically as Art Deco.
 The most striking examples are the Liberty Cinema, Regal, Eros, the buildings facing Oval Maidan and of course the ones on Marine Drive.
 Matunga too has a good Art Deco presence.
 The now re-done Metro Inox theatre is an excellent example of Art Deco interiors right up to the minutest detail.
 The name to reckon with for shaping Mumbai's Art Deco landscape is G. B. Mhatre.
-Art Deco is characterized by geometric patterns, bold colours, symmetry, and very fine workmanship using high quality wood and modern materials of the day such as chrome, glass.
-It gives a feel of sophistication, lu...
+Art Deco is characterized by geometric patterns, bold colours, symmetry, and very fine workmanship using high quality wood and modern materials of the day ...